Ramdam17/QCTutorial/README.md

 ## 📄 License

 MIT License - Feel free to use this workshop for learning and teaching.

-## 🙏 Acknowledgments

-- **IBM Qiskit Team** for the excellent quantum computing framework
-- **Compute Canada** for quantum hardware access (Monarch)
-- The quantum computing community for educational resources

 ## ⚡ Quick Tips